agathis-project/salix-arctica/README.md

 - I2C-TRUNK root circuit is compliant with Agathis Trunk Standard.

-- I2C-TRUNK connects uP as master for:
+- I2C-TRUNK uses uP as master for:
   - card id eeprom installed on root and branches
   - uC
   - i2c devices installed on branches